igor-Ianes/SDL-projects/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-Foloow instructions on setting up your project locally.
+Follow the instructions on setting up your project locally.
 To get a local copy up and running follow these simple example steps.

 ### Prerequisites